TDLemonNovecento/raan_case_study/README.md

 If you want to replace these images by your own images, either replace the files in the "Images" folder or substitute the paths in the "web_app_raan.html" file.

+I run python using a anaconda /miniconda virtual environment.
+Alternatively, download required packages directly to your computer.
+I used python 3.6 and the xlrd package to extract the information from the .xlsx file, but other versions might work too, I didn't test.
+Execute via "$python plot_Python.py" or your system specific equivalent.

+The R environment was run on RStudio, where I installed all required packages manually (see top lines of "plot_R.R") Code was executed line by line to catch any error warnings.
+The output files are stored to the specified outfiles in the "variables.py" file, but also displayed within RStudio.

 Specifications for the Python and R implementation are given below

 ##################################################################